 The issue will have the title:

-x/vulndb: potential Go vuln in <module/package>: <CVE ID>
+x/vulndb: potential Go vuln in <module/package>: <CVE ID and or GHSA ID>

 To transition from this state, someone must: